 - Time tracking software – the international team needs to report the time it spends on the work.
 If the team is scattered in multiple time zones, it is hard to supervise the work of employees.
 Considering that, tracking the time is the most intuitive way to ensure that the employee is indeed doing what he or she has been assigned.
 Calamari is a great example of such software.

 - Task management system – the team that is global needs to control what and when to do it – and the project and task management system is a perfect tool to do so.
-There are multiple systems to do so, yet Asana and Jira are among the most popular ones.
+To streamline management of international team members, companies should rely on centralized platforms that act as a single source of truth.
+These tools allow international staff to collaborate seamlessly, even when working remotely across different time zones.

-- Candidate management system – last but not least, the company needs a system to manage and control the candidate pool and the talent pool available for the company.
+There are multiple systems to do so, yet Asana and Jira are among the most popular ones. - Candidate management system – last but not least, the company needs a system to manage and control the candidate pool and the talent pool available for the company.
 TRAFFIT is a good example of such software.

 Summary

-An International talent pool is far richer and bigger than any pool available in a single country.
+An international talent pool is far richer and bigger than any pool available in a single country.
 While building a multinational team comes with multiple challenges, it is for sure worth it.